hahyun8587/Interpreter/rbmrcfae/README.md

     - trinary parse
     - binding parse
     - fun parse
-- interprte
+- interprete
   - interpreting methods
     - binary interprete
-    - binding interprete
+    - app interprete
 - structure
+  - variable: structure for variable with its address
-  - structures for variables and memory
+  - memory: structure for memory with the actual value
 - sugar
   - with node
 - util
   - option to show exprV memory or unwrapped memory